anytizer/sargam-blog.lmms/README.md

 # sargam-blog.lmms
 A blog on how I achieved practically random SARGAM (hence, the melody) generation for LMMS.

-(plese notify me if something is wrong, or misleading in the below text).
+(Plese notify me if something is wrong, or misleading in the text below).

 ## Random Melody
 I spent several weeks in search of random melody to be created with [LMMS](https://lmms.io/).
 For this, I came up with a new software that fills the notations.
-It is written in C# and using SQLite Database.
+It is written in C# and using [SQLite Database](https://sqlite.org/).

 Notes have to stay within a limited range as defined by their pattern rule called the [Raaga System](https://en.wikipedia.org/wiki/Raga), which will automatically fall under one of the 10 parent scales called [thaat](https://en.wikipedia.org/wiki/Thaat).